 Performance metrics behind IT helpdesk technicians

-Last month I gave you a behind-the-scenes look at a remote engineer’s workstation in our IT helpdesk support center.
-Those big monitors and our proprietary troubleshooting systems don’t just look impressive—they have an important goal: Enable NetGain Technologies’ helpdesk technicians to resolve problems quickly, so you can get back to work with minimal disruption.
-Today, let’s follow along the process of an IT support ticket and identify the metrics of a successful helpdesk request.
+We’ve offered you a behind-the-scenes look at a remote engineer’s workstation in our IT helpdesk support center.
+Our helpdesk technicians want to resolve problems quickly, so people can get back to work with minimal disruption.
+Now, let’s follow along the process of an IT support ticket with the helpdesk, identifying the metrics of a successful helpdesk request.

-Managed services end users make contact with the IT helpdesk in many ways, including email and LiveChat and directly on the client portal, and my team of Remote Systems Engineers (RSEs) has a procedure for each one.
-Because phone calls are the most common contact, we’ll focus on call-in requests here.
+Managed services end users contact the IT helpdesk in many ways, including email and directly on the client portal.
+Our helpdesk teams have set procedures for resolving each type of incoming ticket.
+Because phone calls are the most common means of contact, we’ll focus on call-in requests…

-We’re proud to be able to report to our technology end users that we pick up most IT helpdesk calls within three rings, and our on-hold time averages 15 seconds.
-We make sure that highly-qualified helpdesk technicians are available to answer your calls as quickly as possible, resolve your issue, and allow you to go about your day.
+We’re proud to report we pick up most IT helpdesk calls within four rings.
+Our on-hold time averages 20 seconds!
+NetGain’s highly-qualified helpdesk engineers are available to answer calls as quickly as possible, resolve the issue, and allow you to go about your day.

-After resolving more than a million IT support tickets for hundreds of clients during our 30-plus years as a world-class managed IT services provider, we’ve refined our processes to be efficient and thorough.
+We’ve resolved more than 2-million IT support tickets, for hundreds of clients, during our 40-plus years as a world-class managed IT services provider.
+We’ve refined our support processes to be efficient and thorough.

-Incoming calls become tickets—a trackable electronic paper trail that logs the problem and steps necessary to reach resolution.
-Once the ticket is active, our RSE works with the caller to determine the issue and fix the problem.
+Incoming calls become tickets for the Rapid Response Team.
+These tickets are electronic paper trails that log the client’s problem and what steps are taken to resolve the issue.
+Once a ticket is active, our team works directly with the client to determine their issue and fix the problem.

 4% escalation rate